8 Google Search Statistics That Prove Why You Need SEO

 When users conduct these searches, they’re typically looking for immediate answers.
 They won’t scroll through pages of results to fully research their options – they’ll pick the first one that suits their need.

 Many searchers don’t spend a ton of time visiting multiple sites and researching all of the businesses listed in search results.
-In fact, over half of searchers focus on relevancy rather than brand name.
+In fact, over half of searchers focus on relevancy rather than the brand name.

 If your business provides the service a person is seeking, they will often choose your business over others if you’re ranked near the top.
 SEO is important in this regard because it helps you move your way to the first page of search results and above your competitors.